diybitcoinhardware/f469-disco/docs/tutorial/2_addresses_gui/readme.md

 import display
 import lvgl as lv
 from lvqr import QRCode
-from bitcoin import bip32, script from bitcoin.networks import NETWORKS
+from embit import bip32, script from embit.networks import NETWORKS

 # inherits from lv.obj class - any object, will be a screen in our case
 class AddressNavigator(lv.obj):